Patrick Flores: Retirement and legacy

 After reaching the mandatory retirement age of 75, Flores submitted his letter of resignation as Archbishop of the Archdiocese of San Antonio to Pope John Paul II.
 The pope accepted his resignation on December 29, 2004.

 On October 6, 2007, A Migrant's Masterpiece an hour-long documentary depicting Flores' life premiered in San Antonio.
 Directed by Hector Galan, it seeks to place the archbishop's life in the context of "the history of Latinos in Texas, [and] the Civil Rights Movement in Texas" according to Pat Rogers, communications director for the Archdiocese of San Antonio.
 The film was funded through private donations to the Archdiocese and uses rare archival film and interviews with the Flores' family.
 It eventually aired on PBS.

 On May 27, 2015, Flores and the archdiocese were accused in a lawsuit of ignoring sexual abuse allegations against a priest.
-The plaintiff claimed that while he was a minor in a San Antonio orphanage in the 1980's, he was sexually abused by Jesus Armando Dominguez, then a seminarian at Assumption Seminary.
+The plaintiff claimed that while he was a minor in a San Antonio orphanage in the 1980s, he was sexually abused by Jesus Armando Dominguez, then a seminarian at Assumption Seminary.
 The plaintiff said that he brought his complaints to Flores, who did not follow through on a promise to investigate them.
 Dominguez later fled to Mexico to avoid criminal charges in California.

 Flores died on January 9, 2017, of congestive heart failure and pneumonia at the Padua retirement home in San Antonio.